sforstephan/NK-model/readme.md

 The fitness contributions are captured in so-called $NK$-fitness landscapes.
 Their complexity can be tuned via the parameter $K$.
 The higher (lower) $K$, more more (less) rugged is the resulting fitness landscape, and the more difficult (easier) it is to find the global maximum in the landscape.
 The fitness landscape can best be imagined as a hypercube that becomes more complex with increases in $K$.

 The genome's evolution is captured as follows: An agent moves in the fitness landscape by performing hill climbing-based search for genomes with a higher fitness.
-However, to avoid long jumps, the space in which the agent can move is restricted to the neighbourhood of the current genome (the current bit-string), whereby the neighbourhood is defined as the Hamming Distance (and is often set to 1).
+However, to avoid long jumps, the space in which the agent can move is restricted to the neighbourhood of the current genome (the current bit-string), whereby the neighbourhood is defined as the Hamming Distance.
 This means, the neighbourhood are all genomes in which one bit is flipped compared to the current genome.

 The proposed model is an extension of Kauffman's $NK$ model: In the original model, it is assumed that evolution happens without noise.
 In the implementation included here, I add an optional normally distributed error term to the process of evolution, meaning that the fitness of genomes if uncertain during hill climbing (but, of course, certain once the genome is selected).